LudwigStumpp/llm-leaderboard/README.md

 https://llm-leaderboard.streamlit.app/

-## How to Contribute

-We are always happy for contributions!
-You can contribute by the following:

-- table work (don't forget the links):
-    - filling missing entries
-    - adding a new model as a new row to the leaderboard.
-Please keep alphabetic order.
-    - adding a new benchmark as a new column in the leaderboard and add the benchmark to the benchmarks table.
-Please keep alphabetic order.
-- code work:
-    - improving the existing code
-    - requesting and implementing new features

 ## Leaderboard

 | Model Name                                                                             | Commercial Use? | Chatbot Arena Elo                                | HumanEval-Python (pass@1)                                                      | LAMBADA (zero-shot)                           | MMLU (zero-shot)                              | TriviaQA (zero-shot)                          |